Let's say you trained a prediction model. And set it up for regular use. Welcome to machine learning in production!

 We should retrain as soon as possible and do this often until we learn all the patterns.
 If we are not comfortable with frequent retraining, we might choose an algorithm that is more suitable for time series or is better in extrapolation.

 Before it breaks: data and prediction drift

 In practice, once we receive the ground truth, we can indeed course-correct quickly.
-Had we retrained the model after week one, it would have likely ended less dramatically.
+If we retrained the model after the first week, it would likely have ended less dramatically.

 But what if we do not have the ground truth available?
 Can we catch such decay in advance?